HewlettPackard/hpe-sd-cloud/kubernetes/docs/SD Helm chart rolling upgrade guide.md

 ## Introduction

-This document describes how to manually execute a rolling update of your  HPE Service Director (HPE SD) helm chart installation between consecutive minor versions.
+This document describes how to manually execute a rolling update of your  HPE Service Director (HPE SD) helm chart installation between minor versions.

 Rolling updates allow HPE SD helm chart deployments updates to take place with zero downtime by incrementally updating Pods instances with new ones.
 The number of Pods that will be unavailable during the update is one, the update process will shutdown one of the instances and it won't move to next one until the current one has been updated.